rogalski/adventofcode-2017/README.md

 ## Day 9
 Implementation in terms of state machine and transitions between states seems to be nice and clean.
 Code itself is kind of boring - and would likely look very similar in other languages.

+## Day 10
+Java.
+Slightly boring - the most time was spent on actually understanding problem description.

+- Having Streams and Java 8 helped a lot.
+- IntelliJ is such an awesome IDE...
+Much easier comparing to writing Lisp in Atom.